5brothersghz-glitch/Siem-With-Wazuh/README.md

 ## Conclusion

-This lab provided hands-on experience with security monitoring, threat detection, adversary emulation, incident investigation, and AI-assisted log analysis.
-By combining Wazuh, MITRE Caldera, and AI tools, I gained practical experience with technologies and workflows commonly used by Security Operations Centers (SOCs).
+This lab provided hands-on experience with security monitoring, endpoint visibility, threat detection, adversary emulation, incident investigation, and AI-assisted log analysis.
+By integrating Sysmon with Wazuh and generating attack activity through MITRE Caldera, I gained practical experience with SOC workflows and cybersecurity tools commonly used in enterprise security environments.